JULY LITERARY BIRTHDAYS

 - Nashville-born Steven Womack (1952), author of two detective series

-- Harry Potter series writer JK Rowling, born Joanne 'Jo' Rowling (1965; link has wrong birthyear)
+- Harry Potter series writer JK Rowling, OBE, born Joanne 'Jo' Rowling (1965)